 A beautifully-rich keto Hollandaise (with just the right amount of acidity) is so much easier to make than you think.
 Here is a quick example to whip up and enjoy over eggs Benedict.
 Or, in the case of one of my recipes here on M&L where I created a Benedict using smoked salmon instead (far posher)…

-A quick, nutritious breakfast-for-two that you can take to the table as is and tuck into with your loved one… (and would go very well with a slice or two of toasted Quick Keto Chia Bread)
+A quick, nutritious breakfast-for-two that you can take to the table as is and tuck into with your loved one.
+It would go very well with a slice or two of toasted Quick Keto Chia Bread.

 This is a rich, deeply-flavoured family chicken dish.
 Funnyman and I love spicy food so I added a whopping half tablespoon of ground cayenne pepper which added a satisfying ‘kick’, but you can omit it if you are cooking this for kids, or reduce the amount for the those who don’t like spicy food.
 This creamy chicken dish can be enjoyed over Cauliflower Mash, Cauliflower Rice or shirataki / konjac noodles… It’s absolutely delicious!

 I need to do more research on the guy that invented Fathead dough, so I can find him and plant a big fat one on him!
 I love it and use the concept for so many great dishes, but switched around some ingredient ratios until I was happy.
 Here, I made a batch of mini rosemary-flavoured ‘breadrolls’, yielding between 13 and 14 little rolls.
 The macros are calculated as one ‘serving’ being 2 mini keto rolls.
 You can use any appropriately-sized pan or baking tin, but I thought it would be attractive to bake, then serve (tear-and-share-style) straight from a cast-iron pan (mine was 20cm / 8-in diameter).
 Enjoy with just about anything and play around with different herbs – but I think I rocked these using rosemary..